AvetBadalyan/Pros-and-Cons-exercise/README.md

 ## Empty Store Button

-- The `emptyStoreHandler` function in the `App` component dispatches the `emptyStore` action when the "Empty" button is clicked.
+- The `emptyTypeStoreHandler` function in the `App` component dispatches the `emptyTypeStore` action when the "Empty" button is clicked.
 - This action is processed by the `featReducer`, which removes all features of the specified type from the Redux store.

 ## Local Storage Interaction